SCUM Manifesto: Contents

 Due to the aforementioned grievances, the Manifesto concludes that the elimination of the male sex is a moral imperative.
 It argues that women must replace the "money-work system" with a system of complete automation, as this will lead to the collapse of the government and the loss of men's power over women.

 In order to accomplish these goals, the Manifesto proposes that a revolutionary vanguard of women be formed.
 This vanguard is referred to as SCUM.
 The Manifesto argues that SCUM should employ sabotage and direct action tactics rather than civil disobedience, as civil disobedience is only useful for making small changes to society.
 In order to destroy the system, violent action is necessary: "If SCUM ever marches, it will be over the President's stupid, sickening face; if SCUM ever strikes, it will be in the dark with a six-inch blade."

 The Manifesto ends by describing a female-dominated utopian future with, eventually, no men.
 There would be no money, and disease and death would have been eliminated.
-It argues that men are irrational to defend the current system and should accept the necessity of their destruction.
+It argues that any defense of the current system is irrational, and that "rational men" should instead accept the necessity of their destruction.